What is a Request for Proposal (RFP)?

-A Request for Proposal or RFP is a document that details a project your business is aiming to complete that acts as an invitation aimed at soliciting proposals from vendors based on your specific criteria.
+A Request for Proposal or RFP template is a document that details a project your business is aiming to complete acting as an invitation aimed at soliciting proposals from vendors based on your specific criteria.
 It is a formal way to gather information from vendors on the methods and their capabilities to complete your proposed project.

 The goal of an RFP template is to gauge and identify the best-qualified vendor to solve a business problem.